For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 man studying and barista and bag of money

-Up until recently, there was a real lack of funding for part-time students.
-Fortunately, the tide is turning, and England and Wales are offering now significant maintenance and tuition support for part-time students.
+Previously, there had been a real lack of funding for part-time students.
+Fortunately, the tide is turning, and England and Wales are now offering significant maintenance and tuition support for part-time students.

 Scotland and Northern Ireland also offer part-time Student Finance, although not quite as much as elsewhere in the UK, and the funding is mostly focused on tuition.